jmix-framework/jmix/jmix-oidc/README.md

 # Jmix OpenID Connect

-**CAUTION: This add-on is now in the incubating state and its API and behavior may be modified in the future minor and patch releases.**

 ## Add-on Overview

 The Jmix OpenID Connect add-on provides predefined Spring Security configurations and a set of services that will simplify the following operations: